gokulmInfy/m2x-arduino/README.md

 ```

-For memory space consideration, now we only provide double-precision when reading locations.
+Due to memory space consideration,we only provide double-precision when reading locations.
 An index of the location points is also provided here together with a user-specified context.

-The API is also slightly different, in that the stream name is not needed here:
+This API is also slightly different, in that the stream name is not needed here:

 ```
 int readLocation(const char* feedId, location_read_callback callback,